 It’s clear that the sheer number of company registries in the Gulf region, along with the different rules across its city-states, provides a lucrative opportunity for bad actors.
 The recent OFAC designation highlights why the GCC region has increased its measures to identify UBO risk and support the discovery of individuals linked to malicious activities.
 In fact, Dubai Courts recently announced the establishment of a specialized court, focused on combating money laundering – accelerating the UAE’s role in its wider endeavor to fight crime.
 These are significant steps towards where the region needs to be.

 Real-time and automatic monitoring of entities registered in the FTZ can help stakeholders maximize risk management in this environment.
 Further, compliance teams can streamline due diligence processes based on their specific needs by leaning on strong partners with regional expertise.
-This will be key to enhancing screening as it applies to fraud, trade-based money laundering, and sanctions.
-For more insights on the GCC region, join our webinar on September 29th.
+Contact us to learn more about how we can help you establish ultimate beneficial ownership and enhancing screening as it applies to fraud, trade-based money laundering, and sanctions.

 Any views expressed by the writer are entirely her own and not those of her employer.